finchjuma-hub/My-photography-page/README.md

   Mobile

 ## Inspiration
 Finch Photography draws inspiration from everyday life, biodiversity and street culture.

+## License
+This project is licensed under the MIT license.